daltonh/arb/doc/content/arb_file_syntax/index.md

 ### Include statement overview

 Include statements allow other input files to be included.
-These files can be user written, or be from a library of template files within the [templates directory](#templates_dir).
+These files can be user written, or be from a library of template files within the [templates directory].
 As an example,
 ```arb
 INCLUDE_TEMPLATE "navier_stokes/complete_equations"
 ```